Islandora/documentation/docs/installation/docker/site-template/updating.md

     You should backup your database before running database updates

-If you are enabling or uninstalling modules, you will also need to export your Drupal configuration.
+If you are enabling or uninstalling modules, you will also need to export your Drupal configuration with `drush cex` in order to import the changes to your production site.

 Once you have finished your composer changes you can commit and push your repository with the new `composer.json` and `composer.lock` changes.

+!!! note
+    For more information on using composer, please refer to the documentation page: [Maintaining Your Drupal Site](/documentation/technical-documentation/updating-drupal/)

 ### Deploying to Production